umd-lhcb/rpi.burnin/README.md

     Further improvements made by Jorge Ramirez.
 * `mux`: Preliminary voltage read-out from prototype mux boards is implemented by Rohan Rajagopalan.
-* `therm`: multisensor.py is a script that reads the files output by the ds18b20 thermometers and runs a multithreaded process with several threads each dedicated to reading and outputting the data values from one thermometer.
+* `therm`: multisensor.py is a script that reads the output files made by the ds18b20 thermometers and runs a multithreaded process with each thread dedicated to reading and outputting the data values from one thermometer.
-    Written by Jorge Ramirez, improvements from Yipeng Sung
+    Written by Jorge Ramirez, improvements from Yipeng Sun.
 * `moist`: leaksensor.py is a script that activates an alarm when the LS-2600 Leak Sensor has detected a leak. **Note:** for the LS-2600 to work, both of its contacts must be submerged in the same pool of water.
-    Written by Jorge Ramirez, improvements from Yipeng Sung
+    Written by Jorge Ramirez, improvements from Yipeng Sun.